 ***Training Grants and Assistantship Opportunities - click here for info...

 About the School Psychology Program:

-The School Psychology Program at the University of Utah offers both Master's/Specialist equivalent and Doctoral degree programs.
-The doctoral program is accredited by the Office of Program Consultation and Accreditation American Psychological Association, 750 1st Street, NE, Washington, DC 20002, Phone: (202) 336-5979, E-mail: firstname.lastname@example.org, Web: www.apa.org/ed/accreditation; and approved by the National Association of School Psychologists.
-The Master's program is fully approved/nationally recognized by the National Association of School Psychologists.
-Doctoral and Master's students also have opportunities to attain credentialing as a Board Certified Behavior Analyst (BCBA).
+The School Psychology Program at the University of Utah offers both Educational Specialist and Doctoral degree programs.
+The doctoral program is accredited by the Office of Program Consultation and Accreditation American Psychological Association, 750 1st Street, NE, Washington, DC 20002, Phone: (202) 336-5979, E-mail: email@example.com, Web: www.apa.org/ed/accreditation; and approved by the National Association of School Psychologists.
+The Educational Specialist program is fully approved/nationally recognized by the National Association of School Psychologists.
+Doctoral and Educational Specialist students also have opportunities to attain credentialing as a Board Certified Behavior Analyst (BCBA).
 Program faculty have diverse research and teaching interests in the following evidence-based practices:

 Program faculty are involved in several applied clinical and research projects.
-Focused training and experience in High-Incidence Disabilities, Autism and Leadership in Severe Disabilities is available.
+Focused training and experience in the assessment and treatment of students with disabilities, as well as behaioral supports for schools is available.